 Davin Eldridge is a writer and regional reporter for WCQS, covering all aspects of Western North Carolina news.
 He joined the station in February of 2016.
 A proud son of the south, Davin grew up in Bradenton, Florida, where he attended the Ringling School of Art and Manatee School for the Arts at an early age.
 Born into a family of German and Scots-Irish immigrants, the importance of hard work and sacrifice was ingrained into Davin at an even earlier age.
 Eventually he moved to the mountains of Western North Carolina when he was twelve years old, and he has never looked back since.

 Davin began his career as a reporter at the Macon County News & Shopping Guide in 2008, where he covered everything from crime, to local and state government, to human interest features.
 While studying journalism the University of North Carolina — Chapel Hill, he continued working as a freelance reporter for The Daily Tar Heel, The Highlands Newspaper, Asheville Citizen-Times, Mountain Xpress and The Chapel Hill News.
 In early 2016, Davin broke into radio when he began his work as regional reporter for WCQS—a media outlet of which he had long been a supporter.
 As such, he is committed to providing his audience with the very best news coverage possible, and presenting it with thorough, thought-provoking content achievable solely through hard work and a love for the craft.

-When he isn’t working, Davin can often be found at home with his beloved Sheltie, Cosmo, and either angrily watching CNN, or happily reading a book.
+When he isn’t working, Davin can often be found at home with his beloved Sheltie, Cosmo, and either angrily watching the news, or happily reading a book.
 His interests include watching movies, writing the ‘great American novel’, world history, and eating spaghetti.
-His dislikes include IPA’s, waiting in lines, mathematics, and Brussel Sprouts.
+His dislikes include IPAs, waiting in lines, mathematics, and Brussel Sprouts.